-The aim of this information sheet is to provide you with information relating to epidural steroid injection and to answer some questions that you may have.
+The aim of this information sheet is to provide you with information relating to lumbar sympathetic blocks and to answer some questions that you may have.
 Please note that practice may vary.
 Your doctor will be able to explain fully what to expect.